Revou-FSSE-Jun25/milestone-1-ingenioust91/README.md

 This website has clear hierarchy of HTML elements maintained with appropriate use of headings.
 ![SEO-2](https://i.imgur.com/puMyoVY.jpeg)

-3. Title for every link and image
+3. Title for every link and image.
 ![SEO-3](https://i.imgur.com/NoT5LJ6.jpeg) ![SEO-4](https://i.imgur.com/EFhyyWr.jpeg)

 ## Website Navigation